zbm-dev/zfsbootmenu/README.md

 ZFSBootMenu is a Linux bootloader that attempts to provide an experience similar to FreeBSD's bootloader.
 By taking advantage of ZFS features, it allows a user to have multiple "boot environments" (with different distributions, for example), manipulate snapshots before booting, and, for the adventurous user, even bootstrap a system installation via `zfs recv`.

 In essence, ZFSBootMenu is a small, self-contained Linux system that knows how to find other Linux kernels and initramfs images within ZFS filesystems.
 When a suitable kernel and initramfs are identified (either through an automatic process or direct user selection), ZFSBootMenu launches that kernel using the `kexec` command.

+This fork adds automated anlocking of the pool based on clevis package and tpm2 crypto module

 ![screenshot](/media/v2.1.0-multi-be.png)